 The Board of the Missouri National Guard chose Kirksville to house the new Missouri National Guard Museum.
 For the first two years the exhibit will be inside the Adair County Historical Society Museum.
 The Board plans to eventually have its own museum.

 The mission of the Hall of Fame is to commemorate and recognize individuals who have served in the Missouri National Guard or its predecessor, the “Missouri State Militia” and who have made a significant contribution to the National Guard achievements, tradition, or history.

 Upcoming & New Events

-Debi Boughton, Kirksville Tourism Director, has some suggestions for enjoying time “In Your Own Backyard” For any activities, be sure to keep at least a six foot distance between you and others, wear a mask, wash hands frequently, and don’t touch your face.
+Debi Boughton, Kirksville Tourism Director, has some suggestions for enjoying time “In Your Own Backyard.”
+For any activities, be sure to follow the CDC guidelines for health and safety.
 If you have ideas or suggestions email: firstname.lastname@example.org.

 Kirksville is proud to be a stop on the Missouri Civil War Passport.
 This is a program designed “to keep Missouri’s history alive for the benefit of future generations…”

 The Sue Ross Arts Center